lilmart210/EasyDiffusers/README.md

 > If you are using Nvidia gpus, you may have to install nvidia-runtime container and specify --runtime nvidia
 > By default, there is a model shown and a default configuration.
 Inside the `anime.py` file is an example of how to use `helper.py` to communicate with the backend
 > Before you
+> Somethings such as camera, and voice audio are only available over ssl, this is not an app limitation but a chromium thing

 ### config.json
 This file must contain an array `[]`